 Andrew McCabe is fired.

-Um I I was thinking a minute ago, if you were to do a retrospective one day, when this all plays out on how much of this you and then through Sarah's investigative reporting really brought to light that would never have been brought to light otherwise.
+I was thinking a minute ago, if you were to do a retrospective one day, when this all plays out, on how much of this you and through Sarah's investigative reporting really brought to light that would never have been brought to light otherwise, frankly, because I think you care a great deal about the Constitution and about the institutions, I think we'll be amazed to see how many of these issues you really brought to the fore.

-I uh somebody quoted it to me and sent me an article.
+So some dope over at CNN this weekend, somebody quoted it to me and sent me an article.

-You know, literally says, Well, Hannity won now, he's the winner here because Andrew McCabe was nobody wins.
+He's the winner here because Andrew McCabe was nobody wins.

 That's it.

-But with that said, it will destroy the country if it's not revealed.
+But with that said, it will destroy the country if it's not revealed, if they continue these antics and tactics and scheming and plotting and planning.

-That's a hundred percent right.
+That's 100% right.

-Um that's why I felt it necessary to at least give a bit of credit here.
+That's why I felt it necessary to at least give a bit of credit here.

-Um but in in any event, I think getting back to what you said, you know, Sarah raised a very important point.
+But in any event, I think getting back to what you said, you know, Sarah raised a very important point.

 That's what's changing.

-I I don't know what's causing it.
+I don't know what's causing it.

 Something's changing.

-You know, my my father was an FBI agent, so I have a great deal of admiration for the FBI.
+You know, my father was an FBI agent, so I have a great deal of admiration for the FBI.

 Same here.